Cricket: Women's Cricket World Cup schedule revealed for New Zealand 2021 tournament

 "Playing in a World Cup against our archrivals in my home city will be an unreal feeling," Devine said.

-Prize money for the showpiece of women's international cricket will total NZD $5.5million, and all matches will be broadcast live to a huge global audience.
+Prize money for the showpiece of women's international cricket will total NZ$5.5million, and all matches will be broadcast live to a huge global audience.

 ICC CEO, Manu Sawhney said: "The ICC has made a long-term commitment to elevating women's cricket as part of our strategy to grow and develop the global game.